timrogers/gh-sizer/CONTRIBUTING.md

 `gh sizer` is tested with:

 * unit tests run across macOS, Linux and Windows
-* integration tests run against the `gh-sizer` binary in a Linux environment
+* integration tests run against the `gh-sizer` binary on Linux and Windows

 ### Unit tests